newatoms/beta/_private/customers/stby/pitches/firearms-and-servicedesign.md

-# Police officers in Amsterdam with fully automatic weapons
+# Police officers in Amsterdam with fully-automatic weapons

 ## Goal